thorchain/docs/thornodes/leaving.md

 ## Overview

-Every 50,000 Blocks \(3 days\) the system will churn its nodes:
+Every 50,000 Blocks \(3 days\) the system will churn its nodes.
+Outgoing:

-1. The oldest node, or
+1. The most unreliable node(s), and/or
-2. The most unreliable node
+2. The oldest node

+Incoming:

+1. The node(s) with the highest bond (typically 3).

-Churned nodes will be put in standby, but their bond will not automatically be returned.
+Churned out nodes will be put in standby, but their bond will not automatically be returned.
 They will be credited any earned rewards in their last session.
 If they do nothing but keep their cluster online, they will be eventually churned back in.

-Alternatively, a node can leave the system voluntarily, in which case they are typically churned out 6 hours later.
+Alternatively, an ACTIVE node can leave the system voluntarily, in which case they are typically churned out 6 hours later.
 Leaving is considered permanent, and the node-address is permanently jailed.
-This prevents abuse of the **LEAVE** system since leaving at short notice is disruptive.
+This prevents abuse of the **LEAVE** system since leaving at short notice is disruptive and expensive.

 {% hint style="warning" %}
 It is assumed nodes that wish to **LEAVE** will be away for a significant period of time, so by permanently jailing their address, it forces them to completely destroy and re-build before re-entering.
 This also ensures they are running the latest software.